 6.3.
 Certification of Officers and Membership.
 The list of members and officers shall be certified in writing by two members of the Executive Committee.

+ARTICLE VII.
 Meetings and Voting

 7.1 Executive Committee.
 The Executive Committee shall meet regularly at least once each quarter to establish an agenda for the regular Committee meeting and to transact other business in the Committee’s interest.